kyb3r/pycord/docs/index.rst

-..
-Unbelievable Bot documentation master file, created by sphinx-quickstart on Wed Apr 19 17:08:55 2017.
+.. pycord documentation master file, created by sphinx-quickstart on Wed Apr 19 17:08:55 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Unbelievable Bot's documentation!
+Welcome to Pycord's documentation!
 ============================================

 .. toctree::